Q. What is a political action committee (PAC)?

 Q. Who can I contact with further questions?

-A. Please do not hesitate to contact Rebecca Tyus at email@example.com or (202) 547-8189 with any questions.
+A. Please do not hesitate to contact David Taboh at firstname.lastname@example.org or (202) 547-8189 with any questions.
 Contributions or gifts to the National Fraternal Order of Police PAC are not tax deductible as charitable contributions for federal income tax purposes.
 Contributions to the NFOP PAC are strictly voluntary and FOP members have the right to refuse to contribute without reprisal.
 This page has not been authorized by any candidate or candidate committee.